keystep/virtual-java-rpm/README.md

     cd virtual-java-rpm && \
     ./build

-This should produce and RPM that can be found in _dist/_
+This should produce an RPM that can be found in _dist/_

 Example:

     virtual-java-1.7-1.noarch.rpm

+Add this package to your local repo.
+Your applications (in my case _[tomcat](https://github.com/keystep/apache-tomcat-rpm)_) can now depend on 'java' and be satisfied with the (already) installed jdk without forcing an install of the default openjdk.